-This final SA Report accompanying the Preferred Draft Core Strategy has also appraised new options put forward during consultation.
+This final SA Report accompanying the Preferred Draft Core Strategy has also appraised new options put forward during the consultation on the Issues and Options document and draft SA Report.

 The requirements of the SEA Directive have been incorporated into this SA where appropriate and a table highlighting the location (or locations) of these requirements is provided as part of this SA contents page.
 The SA incorporates the requirements for SEA as set by the SEA Directive.